-2021-22 Opportunities for Parental Involvement
+2022-23 Opportunities for Parental Involvement

 At Sequoia High School, parents are encouraged to be active participants in the education of their student.
 Upon enrollment, a small group or individual orientation is held with both the student and the parent and the Sequoia program is explained.
-An individual education plan is developed collaboratively with the student, parent, and guidance counselor to ensure that the academic needs of the student are met and and the return of the student to the comprehensive site can occur in a timely fashion.
+An Individual Student Support Plan (ISSP) is developed collaboratively with the student, parent, and guidance counselor to ensure that the academic and social-emotional needs of the student are met and and the return of the student to the comprehensive site can occur in a timely fashion.
 Parents may access our online student information system (AERIES) in order to view up-to-date student attendance and grades.
-They can use this information to follow their students' academic, social, and emotional growth and actively coparent the student with the school.
+They can use this information to follow their students' academic, social, and emotional growth and actively co-parent the student with the school.
 In addition, Sequoia High School uses Parent Square to deliver information and emergency notices via text message, email, and phone calls.
 All parents are encouraged to visit the school at any time and attend class with their student if they desire.
 Parents are encouraged to join the Site Council to provide valuable input in planning for our students.